tenzir/tenzir/rfc/003-remote-pipelines/README.md

 mechanism to the output of the pipeline.

-This problem becomes more complicated when we also consider persistent storage as part of the mix, at VAST servers or elsewhere.
+This problem becomes more complicated when we also consider persistent storage as part of the mix, at Tenzir servers or elsewhere.
 Pipelines are fundamentally a piece of real-time computation.
 But endpoints of a pipeline are data.
 It doesn't matter where the data comes from or goes to, from perspective of the pipeline.
 It's the user who would like to stuff data into the front of a pipeline, from